Eduardo Sencion appears to have had more problems than his family and friends realized.

-"We are concentrating on the details of his life, which will include his medical records," Furlong told The Associated Press.
+"We are concentrating on the details of his life, which will include his medical records," Carson City Sheriff Kenny Furlong told The Associated Press.
+"Right now we are building a profile around him.
+Who is he?"

-Furlong said Sencion had been on medication "for a long period of his life" and was considered to be doing fine by those who knew him.
+"He's been on medication for a long period of his life.
+And he was considered to be doing fine," Furlong said.

 He had at least one previous encounter with the law.
 He was taken into protective custody by South Lake Tahoe police during a mental health commitment in April 2000.
 He fought with officers during the incident but was not charged.